GodotMisogi/AeroFuse.jl/docs/src/index.md

 # AeroMDAO -- Aircraft Design Platform

 AeroMDAO is meant to be a toolbox for aircraft design analyses.
-It currently provides convenient methods for developing studies in aerodynamics and structures, with aims to develop implementations in other relevant fields such as propulsion and flight dynamics.
+It currently provides convenient methods for developing studies in aerodynamics and structures, with implementations in other relevant fields such as flight dynamics and propulsion in progress.

 ![](https://godot-bloggy.xyz/post/diagrams/AerostructAircraft.svg)